Live Animals Seized in Trade - GlobalStopping smugglers is the first step, rescuing animals is the next

 Why is the California condor endangered?
 The California condor is critically endangered, and their primary threat has historically been lead poisoning.
 This occurs due to the bullets used in hunting, which has also contributed to the California condor’s decline.
 One study found that one-third of California condors had toxic levels of lead in their blood.
 Other threats to this species include the use of the pesticide DDT, ingestion of trash, and west Nile virus.

 How many California condors are there?
 When the species was last assessed in 2020, researchers found that there are only 93 California condors left in the wild.
-These huge birds with wingspans of about 3 metres (9 feet) are native to the US West Coast.
+These huge birds with wingspans of about 3 meters (9 feet) are native to the US West Coast.
 Their former range spanned from Vancouver all the way to Mexico, but now they are only found in two small populations—one in California and one in northern Arizona.
 Fortunately, the IUCN reports that their numbers are increasing.

 Why is the northern bald ibis endangered?
 The northern bald ibis, a large black bird with a red face and long, curved bill, is endangered due to a combination of factors—different threats are affecting different populations.
 Hunting was the main threat to the northern bald ibis population in Syria, and it was last seen in the wild through a single female that migrated south destined for wintering in Ethiopia in 2015.
 In Turkey, poisoning and reduced breeding success due to pesticides has posed a major threat.
 The Morocco population has faced illegal building and changes in farming that have disturbed their habitats.
 Illegal hunting was the cause of this bird’s disappearance from Italy in the 19th century.
 These are just a few of the reasons why the Northern bald ibis is endangered.